Woman Kept Being Sent Parking Tickets From City Of Chicago After Moving To North Carolina

 CHICAGO (CBS) — Jennifer Owen sold her car and moved to North Carolina and thought Chicago was part of her past, until parking tickets – a whole bunch of them – started showing up.

-As CBS 2’s Charlie De Mar reported Monday night, signs telling you when it’s legal to park and when it’s not – whether because of tow zones, or days of the week when parking is not allowed.
-It can get confusing – and in Doug Owens’ case, frustrating.
+As CBS 2’s Charlie De Mar reported Monday night, signs are everywhere telling you when it’s legal to park and when it’s not – whether because of tow zones, or days of the week when parking is not allowed.
+It can get confusing – and in Doug Owen’s case, frustrating.

 “Now they want $500 for these tickets,” Doug Owen said.